📛 Title

 Rate: High

-Why: Subscription model with potential for high retention due to ongoing geopolitical interest.
+Why: Subscription pricing model with high retention potential

 🧠 Founder Fit